Originate/exosphere/tutorial/part_2/06_communication.md

           <br>&nbsp;
         </li>
         <li>
-          The homepage is now contains the todo list.
+          The homepage is now supposed to contains the todo list.
-          To render it, the web server service asks the Todo service for that list.
+          To render it, the <i>web server</i> service asks the <i>Todo service</i> for that list.
           <br>&nbsp;
         </li>
         <li>